Back in the (relatively) simpler time of 2012, The Lizzie Bennet Diaries made us laugh, cry, and swoon with its modern update on Pride and Prejudice.

 The Lizzie Bennet Diaries was special, but that doesn’t mean there aren’t tons of other amazing shows out there.
 If you give some of these a look, let me know what you think down in the comments!
 Or, if you have shows you want to recommend, let me know.
 I’m always looking for my next fictional obsession!

 Featured image: Screencap from The Lizzie Bennet Diaries.
-Property of Pemberley Digital.Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Property of Pemberley Digital.If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.